 \\\Some universities in Wisconsin and Minnesota require students to study two years of THE SAME foreign language in high school to fulfill admission requirements.
-Information on this is available from Mrs. Doll in the counseling office.
+Information on this is available in the High School counseling office.

 SPANISH I

 Spanish I is the first of three sequential levels that are available to students.
 Students will acquire skills in reading, listening, writing, and speaking in Spanish by being immersed in comprehensible language through the use of interesting cultural stories, videos, music, and games.
 Portfolio items for this class include various writing/speaking samples.